Z-Hilton/RingLightController/README.md

 4. **Mosfet Activation:** The Mosfets turn on, allowing the 24V power to flow to the LED banks in the ringlight.

-5. **Ringlight Illumination:** The ringlight's LEDs turn on, providing the desired lighting for your photography or video.
+5. **Ringlight Illumination:** The ringlight's LEDs turn on, and we have lighting.

 # WARNING!!!

 - NEVER PLUG ANYTHING INTO THE MICROUSB IF THE BOARD IS BEING POWERED BY THE 24V BARREL JACK.
 IT WILL DESTROY THE ESP32 AND MAYBE THE COMPUTER PORT
 - If/When you reprogram the board, make 100% sure that the 24V is unplugged.
 The board will power up from just the usb, but the ringlights won't light up, and that is fine.

 That's it!
-You now have a basic understanding of how the Ringlight Controller works.
+You should now understand each part of how the Ringlight Controller works.